8.3.1.8. Other features

 As you may have observed, the example network layer implementation from the previous tutorial is just over 400 lines in length, while the reference implementation is over 2000 lines long.
 You may be wondering what do these thousands of lines account for, if the shorter version already implements all features used by Anjay.

-This largely owes to the fact that the network layer in avs_commons has been designed not just for Anjay, but for generic use in multiple projects.
-For example, it is also used in LibCWMP, another AVSystem product; it can also be used to build third-party applications.
+This largely owes to the fact that the network layer in avs_commons has been designed not just for Anjay, but for generic use in multiple projects, and can also be used to build third-party applications.

 Most of the additional functionality that is not used by Anjay has been developed in part or in full due to LibCWMP requirements.